Guinness Beef Stew

 • Parsley: Chopped fresh parsley is a great garnish for this classic stew.

 This recipe is easy to make on the stovetop in a Dutch oven or heavy pot.
-Make sure it has a good-fitting lid for the long simmering time.
+Make sure it has a good-fitting lid for the long cooking time.

 • Brown the Beef.
-Turn the heat up to medium-high; stir the beef into the pot, season it, and brown on all sides.
+Turn the heat up to medium-high heat, stir the beef stew meat into the pot, season it, and brown on all sides.
 Remove and set aside.

 • Add the Flour and Liquids.
-Sprinkle flour over the veggies and cook for 1 minute.
-Add Guinness, tomato paste, and beef broth, stirring until well combined.
+Sprinkle the flour over the veggies and cook for 1 minute.
+Pour in the Guinness, tomato paste, and beef broth, stirring to combine and scrape up any browned bits from the bottom of the pan.

 • Add the Beef, Bacon, and Bay Leaves.
 Return the browned beef, along with any juices, to the pot.
 Add the bacon and toss in the bay leaves.
 Let the mixture come to a boil and then turn it down to a low simmer.
 Cover and cook for about 1 ½ hours.